slint-ui/slint/api/cpp/docs/types.md

 ```
 ## Structures

-For user-defined structures in the .slint code, a `class` of the same name is generated with data member
-in lexicographic order.
+The Slint compiler generates a `class` with all data members in
+lexicographic order for any user-defined, exported `struct` in the `.slint`
+code.

-For example, if you have this structure in the .slint file
+For example, this `struct` in a `.slint` file

 ```slint,ignore
 export struct MyStruct := {